NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Wolf Pack have covered the spread twice this season when favored by 3 points or more (in three chances).

-- NC State's games this year have hit the over three times in five opportunities (60%).
+- NC State's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).

 - NC State is 3-1 against the spread and 4-0 overall in games when it puts up more than 16.8 points.